 \subsubsection{Structural Complexity}

 In structural complexity we distinguish between \emph{stateless} problems, \emph{contextualized} problems (or problems with state), and \emph{Markov decision processes}.
 In stateless problems actions are taken without taking any additional information except the history of the outcomes into account.
-In contextualized problems on every round of the game the algorithm observes a context (or state) and takes an action within the observed context.
-An example of context is a medical record of a patient or, in the advertizing example, it could be parameters of the advertisement and the user.
+In contextualized problems in every round of the game the algorithm observes a context (or state) and takes an action within the observed context.
+An example of a context is a medical record of a patient or, in the advertising example, it could be the parameters of the user that opened a web page.

-Markov decision processes are concerned with processes with evolving state.
+\emph{Markov decision processes} (MDPs) are concerned with processes with evolving state.
 The difference between contextualized problems and Markov decision processes is that in the former the actions of the algorithm do not influence the next state, whereas in the latter they do.
 For example, subsequent treatments of the same patient are changing his or her state and, therefore, depend on each other.
 In contrast, in subsequent treatments of different patients treatment of one patient does not influence the state of the next patient and, thus, can be modeled as a contextualized problem.